iwasahighwayman/my-white-whale/README.md

 My first attempt was to place two hacked solar panels in parallel, then connect them thru the obligatory forward-bias diodes to prevent one solar cell's battery back-feeding the other solar cell's battery.
 The diodes are critical for parallel-connected DC power sources, as their drain rates are never perfectly equal, and in a worst-case situation the absence of diodes can lead to overheating and possibly the smell of melting plastic and silicon.

-I found a small, relatively efficient boost ("step-up") voltage switching converter, calibrated it to 4.5 Volts output and began running my power delivery duration tests.
+I found a small, relatively efficient boost (step-up) voltage switching converter, calibrated it to 4.5 Volts output and began running my power delivery duration tests.
 Each morning, I would place the solar panels out on the front steps, to be charged through the day.
 Then that evening, I would connect the solar cells as described to a single spare back yard LED lighting unit, monitoring the converter voltage through the evening into the next day.

 The LED lighting unit consumes approximately 100 milliamps (mA), so theoretically each 1200 milliamp-hour solar cell battery should supply about 12 hours of power, so for two batteries that should be about 24 hours.